The term self-made man fits 23-year old Sam Renascent to a tee.

 And his hard work is paying off.
 Now a Master student at the University of West London, he was recently signed by V2 Records.
 For the past few months, he has been working with multi-platinum selling British record producer Steve Osborne, who has worked with U2, Placebo, Elbow, KT Tunstall and Peter Gabriel, and with Pete Hutchings, who has produced for Adele, Florence and the Machine, Goldfrapp and Kylie Minogue.

-His first single will be Kobotama.
+His first single was Kobotama.
 A smart pop song featuring vintage synthesizer chords, electronic beats and a chorus you only have to hear once to remember.
 But it is the African accents - the percussion, the balafon, the Soukous-inspired electric guitar - that really set it apart.
 Sam confirms that the title, Lingala for “reborn”, is “definitely” a nod to his Congolese family.
 “Plus, how cool does that word sound?”.